| Title: | Summary Tables and Plots for Statistical Models and Data: Beautiful, Customizable, and Publication-Ready |

 library(modelsummary) dat <- mtcars dat$horse_power <- dat$hp mod <- lm(mpg ~ horse_power + factor(cyl), dat) modelsummary(mod, coef_rename = coef_rename)

-packagePersistent user settings for the modelsummary
+modelsummary packagePersistent user settings for the modelsummary package

-config_modelsummary( factory_default, factory_latex, factory_html, factory_markdown, startup_message, reset = FALSE )
+config_modelsummary( factory_default, factory_latex, factory_html, factory_markdown, startup_message, reset = FALSE )config_modelsummary( factory_default, factory_latex, factory_html, factory_markdown, startup_message, reset = FALSE )

 factory_default |